Selling Probate and Inherited Real Estate

 Absolutely, yes.
 In a probate sale or a house you may have inherited, an estate attorney, Trustee, Appointee or Representative can hire a REALTOR to post the listing and sell the home.
 But, you are absolutely allowed to choose a licensed real estate agent you desire to work with.

-I’m working very closely with the attorneys, title companies and/or Representatives assuring the process is kept legal and ethical across all spectrums.
-To attract the right buyer for a probate home is crucial as there are many steps that need to go smoothly along the way and patience is usually needed.
+I always work very closely with the attorneys, title companies and/or Representatives assuring the process, keeping it legal and ethical across all spectrums.
+To attract the right buyer for a probate home is crucial.
+There are many steps that must go smoothly along the way and patience is usually needed.

 Selling Fixer-Uppers that are in Probate or Inherited